Clubroot

+In cabbages

-In cabbagesCabbage clubroot is a disease of Brassicaceae (mustard family or cabbage family) caused by the soil-borne Plasmodiophora brassicae.
+Cabbage clubroot is a disease of Brassicaceae (mustard family or cabbage family) caused by the soil-borne Plasmodiophora brassicae.
 The disease first appears scattered in fields, but in successive seasons it will infect the entire field, reducing the yield significantly and sometimes resulting in no yield at all.
 Symptoms appear as yellowing, wilting, stunting, and galls on the roots.
 It is transmitted by contaminated transplants, animals, surface water runoff, contaminated equipment, and irrigation water.
 The pathogen can survive in a field for years as resting spores without a host present and will infect the next crop planted if it is a susceptible host.
 This pathogen prefers a wet climate and a pH around 5.7, so proper irrigation and the addition of compounds that raise the pH can be used to control this disease.
 Other control methods include sanitation to prevent transmission, chemical control, and resistant varieties.

 Hosts and symptoms

-Cabbage Clubroot affects cabbage, Chinese cabbage, and Brussels sprouts most severely, but it has a range of hosts that it affects less severely like kohlrabi, kale, cauliflower, collards, broccoli, rutabaga, sea kale, turnips, and radishes.
+Cabbage clubroot affects cabbage, Chinese cabbage, and Brussels sprouts most severely, but it has a range of hosts that it affects less severely like kohlrabi, kale, cauliflower, collards, broccoli, rutabaga, sea kale, turnips, and radishes.

 Developing plants may not show any symptoms but as the plants get older they will start to show symptoms of chlorosis or yellowing, wilting during hot days, and exhibit stunted growth.
 Below ground, the roots experience cell proliferation due to increased auxin or growth hormone production from the plant as well as the pathogen.
 This causes the formation of galls that can grow big enough to restrict the xylem tissue inhibiting efficient water uptake by the plant.
 Galls appear like clubs or spindles on the roots.
 Eventually the roots will rot and the plant will die.

 Disease cycle

 In the spring, resting spores in the soil germinate and produce zoospores.
 These zoospores swim through the moist soil and enter host plants through wounds or root hairs.
 A plasmodium is formed from the division of many amoeba-like cells.
 This plasmodium eventually divides and forms secondary zoospores that are once again released into the soil.

 The secondary infection by the zoospores can infect the first host or surrounding hosts.
 These secondary zoospores can be transmitted to other fields through farm machinery or water erosion.
 They form a secondary plasmodium that affects plant hormones to cause swelling in root cells.
-These cells eventually turn into galls or “clubs”.
-The secondary plasmodium forms the overwintering resting spores which get released into the soil as the “clubs” rot and disintegrate.
+These cells eventually turn into galls or "clubs".
+The secondary plasmodium forms the overwintering resting spores which get released into the soil as the "clubs" rot and disintegrate.
 These resting spores can live in the soil for up to 20 years while they wait for a root tip to come in close proximity for them to infect.